soniah/blog/content/posts/2007-10-24-mysql-logging-and-logrotation.md

 ---
 dev.msql.com [logging documentation][1]

-On Debian based systems, MySQL logging (and logrotation) is setup automatically so I&#8217;ve never had to worry about it.
-Unfortunately, I&#8217;m not using Debian at the moment&#8230;
+On Debian based systems, MySQL logging (and logrotation) is setup automatically so I've never had to worry about it.
+Unfortunately, I'm not using Debian at the moment&#8230;

 <!--more-->